raphabahr/raphabahr/README.md

 My name is Raphael Bahr, and I am a passionate junior Fullstack developer with a deep interest in technology and programming.
 With a background in International Trade and currently completing my Fullstack training at Trybe, I am seeking opportunities to apply my knowledge and grow professionally in this exciting field. </br>
 </br>
-Throughout my learning journey, I have acquired skills in various programming languages, such as JS, Typescript, and PHP, and I have experience with SASS, Bootstrap, React, React Native, MySQL, and WordPress.
+Throughout my learning journey, I have acquired skills in various programming languages, such as JS, Typescript, C# and PHP, and I have experience with SASS, Bootstrap, React, React Native, MySQL, and WordPress.
 Through academic and personal projects, I have developed my ability to creatively and efficiently solve problems.</br>
 </br>
 I am a curious and motivated individual, always eager to learn new things and take on challenges.
 I work well in teams and am open to receiving feedback to improve my skills.
 I am committed to delivering high-quality results and constantly seeking to enhance my solutions.
 I am excited to kickstart my career as a developer and contribute to innovative projects. </br>